 Treatment for a metacarpal fracture

-Treatment for fractures that are not displaced typically involves splinting or plaster cast immobilization for a number of weeks.
+Treatment for stable fractures that are not displaced or rotated typically involves splinting or plaster cast immobilisation for a number of weeks.
 Following removal of the cast or splint, re-evaluation of the fracture clinically and with investigations, such as X-rays, is usually required to ensure healing.
 Once the bone has healed sufficiently, rehabilitation can begin as guided by your physiotherapist.

 One of the most important components of rehabilitation following a metacarpal fracture is that the patient rests sufficiently from any activity that increases their pain.
 Activities placing large amounts of stress through the affected metacarpal should also be avoided particularly punching, lifting, gripping activity, pushing or pulling or placing excessive weight through the wrist and hand.
 Resting from aggravating activities allows the healing process to take place in the absence of further damage.
 Once the patient can perform these activities pain free, a gradual return to these activities is indicated.
 This should take place over a period of weeks to months with direction from the treating physiotherapist.